Relations with Stakeholders

-“Personal data” is considered as any information relating to a natural person or legal entity, body or association that has been identified or is identifiable, including indirectly by reference to any other type of information.
+“Personal data” means any Information relating to an individual or corporation, entity or association, that has been identified or is identifiable, including indirectly by reference to any other type of Information.

-In order to censure that personal data is protected, the Group undertakes to treat the same in compliance with the applicable legislation, and in particular according to the principles of transparency, lawfulness and guaranteeing the quality and correctness of data.
+In order to ensure that personal data is protected, the Group undertakes to handle the same in compliance with the applicable legislation, and in particular according to the principles of transparency, lawfulness, personal identity and guaranteeing the protection of personal data.

-The Group also guarantees that the treatment of data is relevant to its stated aims, so that personal data will not be used for secondary aims without the consent of the interested party.
+The Group guarantees that personal data are processed legally and with fairness as provided for by the legislation currently in force.
+In particular, the Group also guarantees that the treatment of data is relevant to its stated purposes, so that personal data will not be used for secondary purposes without the consent of the concerned party.

 Rules of conduct in the management of human resources

-The Group acknowledged that human resources play a central role in the attainment of the company mission, and it has therefore adopted procedures and methods for selection, vocational training and work based on respect for human values, autonomy and responsibility of workers, as well as the importance of individual and organised participation and adherence to the corporate objectives and values.
+The Group deems that human resources play a central role in the attainment of the company mission, and it has therefore adopted procedures and methods for selection, vocational training and work based on respect for human values, autonomy and responsibility of workers, as well as the importance of individual and organised participation and endorsement to corporate objectives and values.